Frequently Asked Questions

 - Keep things brief and to the point.
 Set out the facts clearly and in a logical order.
 Say why you're not happy and what you want the business to do about it.
 This will make it easier for them to look into the problem and sort things out.

 - Keep a copy of any letters between you and the business.
-You may need to refer to them later.
+You may need to refer to

 Ultimately, if the company is not prepared to back down and you believe you are right, or if you are not sure of your rights, contact the Financial Services Ombudsman (for insurance warranties):